TheGiraffe3/TheGiraffe3/README.md

 ## Hello!

 - I'm currently working on a species project for [Endless Sky](https://github.com/endless-sky/endless-sky).
-- I'm looking for help with this species, who are called the [Jibauni](https://github.com/TheGiraffe3/Jibauni).
+- Feel free to look at my current progress on this species, who are called the [Jibauni](https://github.com/TheGiraffe3/Jibauni).
 - I like playing [BZFlag](https://bzflag.org).

 ## My Stats